mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** Where do they appear?

 **Katagiri:** Well, the regulation of body, regulation of the breath, regulation of mind, is the teaching of [Zen Buddhism](glossary#zen-buddhism), the practice of zazen, through regulation.
 So that’s why I want to explain that.
-Those six categories are very common categories according to psychology.
+But those six categories are very common categories according to psychology.

 **Same person:** I see.